Plague Facts (cont.)

 What causes plague?

 The last urban outbreak of flea-transmitted plague in the U.S. occurred in the 1920s.
 Plague in the U.S. is rare today but occasionally occurs in the southwestern portion of the country where wild rodents may be infected.
+Between 1900-2012, 999 confirmed or probable cases of plague occurred in the U.S.

 What are risk factors for plague?